geosolutions-it/MapStore2/docs/user-guide/widgets.md

 !!!
 Note
     Some widgets (in maps or in dashboards) need some WPS back-end support to work:

-    - The map widgets (dashboards) needs the process `gs:Bounds` to  zoom to filtered data, if connected to a table.
+    * The `map widgets` (dashboards) needs the WPS process `gs:Bounds` to zoom to filtered data, if connected to a table.

+    * For aggregate operations, `chart` and `counter` widgets need the WPS process `gs:Aggregate` available in GeoServer to work.

 ## Add a Widget